|Well here we are again! If the John Lewis advert is on the TV, Christmas can’t be far away.

 “I just want to say a very big thank you for an immensely entertaining afternoon and the excellent demonstration you gave.
 We all loved it!”

 Charlie was asked to give a workshop in November at the Dry Water Arts Centre in Amble, just up the road from where he lives.
 This is a new venture and contact details are shown below.

 The Workshop • Wellwood Street • Amble • NE65 0FG

 Obviously, Charlie was very pleased to do so and to meet Frances who runs the Centre and our friend Luke who helps out.
 The workshop was very well attended and everyone had a good time, a lovely lunch and a couple of finished paintings to take home.

 The Centre is a great space for a workshop (but can be used for many other functions as well, including yoga).

-Two of the finished paintings.
+Two of the finished paintings by the participants.